 Another form of rental assistance is the Section 8 Moderate Rehabilitation (Mod Rehab) program, designed in 1978 to stimulate moderate levels of rehabilitation to preserve affordable housing.
-Mod Rehab provides project-based rental assistance for low and very low income residents, but unlike other project-based Section 8 programs, the agreement is between the owner and a local public housing agency (PHA).
-Like project-based Section 8, residents pay 30% of adjusted income for rent while rental assistance pays the balance.
+Mod Rehab provides project-based rental assistance for low- and very low-income residents, but unlike other project-based Section 8 programs, the agreement is between the owner and a local public housing agency (PHA).
+Like project-based Section 8, residents pay 30% of adjusted income for rent, while rental assistance pays the balance.
 The program was repealed in 1991 and no new projects are authorized for development.
-There are approximately 33,484 Mod Rehab units in 2017.
+There are approximately 15,000 Mod Rehab units and 11,000 Mod Rehab SRO units remaining.

-The Office of Rural Development at the U.S. Department of Agriculture (USDA) administers two rental housing programs, Section 515 and Section 521.
-The Section 515 program provided subsidized mortgage loans that developed more than 550,000 rental units for very low to moderate income households.
+The Office of Rural Development at the U.S. Department of Agriculture administers two rental housing programs, Section 515 (the Rural Rental Housing Program) and Section 521 (the Rural Rental Assistance Program).
+The Section 515 program provided subsidized mortgage loans that developed more than 550,000 rental units for very low- to moderateincome households.
 Started in 1963, budget cuts reduced production dramatically after 1979.
 The stock of Section 515 units has been dwindling due to mortgage prepayment and deteriorating physical conditions.
-The Section 521 program is a projectbased subsidy available for Section 515 projects (as well as Section 514/516 farm worker projects) that subsidizes the difference between the contract rent and a tenant rent payment of 30% of income.
+The Section 521 program is a project-based subsidy available for Section 515 projects (as well as Section 514/516 farm worker projects) that subsidizes the difference between the contract rent and a tenant rent payment of 30% of income.